mechano59/PostgreSQL/README.md

     SELECT first_name, gender FROM students ORDER BY first_name DESC;

+Using AND and OR separately to select Data :

+    SELECT * FROM students WHERE last_name='Begum' AND department= 'Engineering';

+Using AND and OR together to select Data :

+    SELECT * FROM students WHERE last_name='Begum' AND ( department= 'Engineering' OR department= 'Human Resources');

+### Comparison Operators

+Although these might seem unimportant or trivial at first, but with a little bit of creativity these commands can make life much easier.

+SELECT * FROM students LIMIT 4;

+SELECT * FROM students OFFSET 2 LIMIT 4;

+Selecting multiple table data
+SELECT * FROM students WHERE last_name IN ('Hossain', 'Akhter');

+SELECT * FROM students WHERE last_name IN ('Hossain', 'Akhter') OR department= 'Accounting';

+SELECT * FROM students WHERE last_name IN ('Hossain', 'Akhter') OR department= 'Accounting' ORDER BY last_name;

 ## Helpful Commands

 These are some of the helpful commands which will get you started smoothly.

 To see which Role and Database are you using :